 2. If you experience trouble sleeping, tremors or stress, you might be drinking too much coffee.

 3. Moderate coffee consumption can decrease the risk of type 2 diabetes, Parkinson’s disease, and liver cancer.

-4. Those who are have trouble controlling their blood pressure or sugar levels should not drink coffee or switch to decaf.
+4. Those who have trouble controlling their blood pressure or sugar levels should switch to decaf or avoid coffee altogether.

 Suffice to say, more research needs to happen if we want to establish coffee as a major health supplement.
 For now coffee is a step above doing nothing and can improve your well-being if paired with other healthy lifestyle choices.

 Coffee contains something called cafestol which can trigger the release of LDL cholesterol.